GuideUpdated March 2026

 +

 Some publish verified compliance policies, but always confirm data handling and BAA availability directly with the vendor.
-Reframe Practice uses zero-retention architecture where data is processed in-memory and never stored.
+Reframe Practice uses zero-retention architecture where data is processed for the request and not retained in our main database afterward.
 Don't upload PHI until you've verified.

 How much do therapy aid tools cost?